Child-Safety in Music Education

 By Mathisha Panagoda and Sachin Spencer

-However, features of a good music education can include students being placed in situations where they are in close proximity to adults—often outside of school hours and on a one-to-one basis with tutors who may not be employees.
-The risk is further magnified by physical contact during instruction and the emotional intensity of working in a coaching relationship towards shared goals.
-This presents clear child safety and liability risks for schools and other organisations that facilitate instrumental music tuition..
+The significant value of music education in a child’s development is beyond doubt.
+Learning a musical instrument has been shown to enhance emotional and cognitive development, motor skills, memory, and confidence.
+However, quality music education can also involve students being placed in situations where they are in close proximity to adults—often outside school hours and in one-on-one settings with tutors who may not be employees.
+The risk is further magnified by physical contact during instruction and the emotional intensity of working within a coaching relationship towards shared goals.
+This presents clear child safety and liability risks for schools and other organisations that facilitate instrumental music tuition.

 The Law in Relation to Child-Safe Musical Education